augmentedlogic/mollyb/README.md

 ## currently unsupported features

-* does not handle interactive stuff (CGI)
+* does currently not serve images or other media files. (likely to be added at some point)

-* does currently not serve images or other media files
+* does not handle interactive stuff (not so likely to be added)

 ## setup